Arizonasaurus: Classification

 Arizonasaurus was closely related to Ctenosauriscus; and, together with a few other genera, they make up Ctenosauriscidae.
 The ctenosauriscids were closely related to the poposaurids, as shown by a few shared derived characteristics.
-The pelvic girdle in Arizonasaurus unites this taxon with Ctenosauriscus, Lotosaurus, Bromsgroveia, and Hypselorhachus.
-Together, newly identified pseudosuchian features act as evidence that poposaurids, such as Poposaurus, Sillosuchus, and Chatterjeea, and ctenosauriscids form a monophyletic group that is derived rauisuchians.
+The pelvic girdle in Arizonasaurus unites this taxon with Ctenosauriscus, Lotosaurus, Bromsgroveia, and Hypselorhachis.
+Together, newly identified pseudosuchian features act as evidence that other poposauroids, such as Poposaurus, Sillosuchus, and Shuvosaurus, and ctenosauriscids form a monophyletic group that is more derived than rauisuchians.

 Below is a phylogenetic cladogram simplified from Butler et al. in 2011 showing the cladistics of Archosauriformes, focusing mostly on Pseudosuchia:

 Biogeography

-Arizonasaurus is from the middle Triassic Moenkopi Formation of northern Arizona.
+Arizonasaurus is from the Middle Triassic Moenkopi Formation of northern Arizona.
 The presence of a poposauroid in the early Middle Triassic suggests that the divergence of birds and crocodiles occurred earlier than previously thought.
 Ctenosauriscids from the Middle Triassic allow the distribution of Triassic faunas to be more widespread, now in Europe, Asia, North America and Africa.
-The fauna of the Moenkopi Formation represents a stage transitional fauna between the faunas of older and younger age.
+The fauna of the Moenkopi Formation represents a stage transitional fauna between those of older and younger age.